k2s/sysadmin/merlinux.eu/README.md

 merlinux.eu specifically was set up as the business email server for merlinux GmbH by Janek.
 It's a 1-core VM hosted at Hetzner.

 ## How to setup a Mailserver for Deltachat with Dovecot and Postfix (hq6 and dubby)
-Setup: Debian 10
 This should be an example how to setup a very minimalistic Mailserver for use with DeltaChat.
 We will use [mailadm](https://github.com/deltachat/mailadm) to manage mail accounts and create qr-join codes.

 ### Before we install the mailserver components, we should take a look at our dns setting at our dns provider.
 This is the full example zone file.
 First you should set the A, AAAA, MX records.
 Also set the SPF record.
 Later we will add TXT records for DKIM and DMARC.
 Also remember, that you need to set a Reverse-DNS-Record / PTR for your FQDN.
 You usually do this at the hosting provider.
+You usually do not have to configure the Nameserver/Zone of Authority records (NS, SOA), since most providers do this for you and will let you configure your domain with an webinterface.
 ```
-$ORIGIN example.org.
+$ORIGIN merlinux.eu.
 $TTL 86400
 ; SOA Records
-@		IN	SOA	ns1.exampleprovider.com. dns.exampleprovider.com.
-222222222 86400 7200 3600000 3600
+@	1800	IN	SOA	ns1.first-ns.de. dns.hetzner.com.
+2020111400 14400 1800 604800 1800
 ; NS Records
-@		IN	NS	ns.exampleprovider.com.
+@		IN	NS	ns1.first-ns.de.
-@		IN	NS	nstwo.exampleprovider.com.
+@		IN	NS	robotns2.second-ns.de.
-@		IN	NS	nsthree.exampleprovider.com.
+@		IN	NS	robotns3.second-ns.com.
 ; MX Records
-@		IN	MX	1 example.org.
+@		IN	MX	1 merlinux.eu.
 ; A Records
-@		IN	A	85.85.85.85
+@		IN	A	95.217.159.152
 ; AAAA Records
-@		IN	AAAA	2222:2222:2222:2222:2222:2222
+@		IN	AAAA	2a01:4f9:c010:78bc::1
 ; TXT Records
 mail._domainkey		IN	TXT	"v=DKIM1; h=sha256; k=rsa; s=email; " "p=............................"
-@		IN	TXT	"v=spf1 mx a:example.org -all"
+@		IN	TXT	"v=spf1 mx a:merlinux.eu -all"
 _dmarc		IN	TXT	"v=DMARC1; p=reject; rua=mailto:your@email.com; ruf=mailto:your@email.com; adkim=r; aspf=r; rf=afrf"
 ```